TomasHubelbauer/webusb-op-1/README.md

 Unfortunately, at this moment, with Chrome 75, the WebUSB API doesn't seem to recognize the OP-1 (or any other device I tried) so it's impossible to test this out ATM.

+## To-Do

+### Try with more MIDI USB devices and figure out why it didn't work with the OP-1